Khaliun-beep/Data-Analysis-Portfolio/README.md

 **Visualizations**
 - **Bar Plot**: Top 10 product categories by count.
 - **Line Plot**: Daily sales trend with a rolling average.

+   ### *2. ZARA Clothing Brand Sales Data Analysis using R <a href="https://github.com/Khaliun-beep/Projects/blob/main/retail-sales-data-analysis-2022.ipynb" target="_blank" style="display: inline-block; padding: 8px 16px; font-size: 14px; color: #fff; background-color: #007bff; text-align: center; text-decoration: none; border-radius: 4px;">Click Here</a>

+**Project Overview**
+This project explores Zara's sales data to uncover insights into sales performance across different product categories and promotional strategies.
+The analysis focuses on understanding the relationship between sales volume and price, as well as the impact of promotions and product categories on sales.
+This project utilizes data visualization techniques to present findings clearly and effectively.

+**Dataset**
+- Product.ID: Unique identifier for each product.
+- Product.Position: Position of the product in the store.
+- Promotion: Indicates if the product is on promotion (Yes/No).
+- Product.Category: Category of the product.
+- Seasonal: Indicates if the product is seasonal (Yes/No).
+- Sales.Volume: Number of units sold.
+- Brand: Brand of the product.
+- URL: Product URL.
+- SKU: Stock Keeping Unit identifier.
+- Name: Name of the product.

+**Tools and Technologies**
+- R: The primary programming language used for data analysis.
+tidyverse: A collection of R packages used for data manipulation and visualization.
+ggplot2: A data visualization package in R used for creating plots and charts.

+**Key Insights**
+Sales Volume vs. Price: The scatter plot illustrates the relationship between sales volume and price across different product categories.
+This visualization helps identify trends and patterns in how price impacts sales performance.

+Impact of Promotions: The boxplot of sales volume by promotion status reveals how promotional activities influence sales.
+This insight is crucial for understanding the effectiveness of promotional strategies.

+Product Category Performance: The bar plot showing the average sales volume by product category provides a comparative view of sales performance across different categories.
+This helps in identifying which categories drive higher sales.

+**Visualizations**
+Scatter Plot: Displays the relationship between sales volume and price, colored by product category.
+Boxplot: Compares sales volume by promotion status to assess the impact of promotions on sales.
+Bar Plot: Shows the average sales volume by product category, highlighting which categories perform best in terms of sales.

 ## Education
 Spring 2020 - Fall 2025 <br>